pavelsavara/dotnet-wasm-todo-mvc/README.md

-# Port of good old Todo-MCV
+# Port of good old Todo-MVC

 With Net7 RC1 or later do:
 ```